 All network traffic during the competition is being captured and logged.
 Do not enter any personal credentials unless you are comfortable with sharing it with the world.

 All university and local/state/federal government rules apply and ultimately supersede the regulations listed

 No alcohol or substance use will be tolerated, including smoking (the University at Buffalo is a smoke-free campus).

 You are free to come and go from the competition room as you please so long as it is not for outside assistance regarding competition matters.
 What happens in the competition room stays in the competition room (until the event is over, then by all means talk about and review whatever you wish!)

-Service Uptime: 40% of blue team scores will be determined by the uptime of various services within their network and configuration of new services and system, via inject request.
-These services include Ping (1), Ping (A), AD, HTTP, FTP, and IMAP.
+Service Uptime: 50% of blue team scores will be determined by the uptime of various services within their network and configuration of new services and system, via inject request.
 Teams will all have access to a scoreboard, which will show which services are currently “up” (meaning reachable and usable) and which are “down” (unreachable and/or unusable).
 Scoring engine checks occur in a synchronous fashion – each service will be checked once every 60 seconds.
 Misconfigurations and not following best practices will mostly likely result in loss of point.
 This is determined based on Red Team gaining access.

 The University at Buffalo owns all infrastructure – this includes hardware, software, the hypervisor/VM’s, etc. Treat it with respect and take due care to not cause any damage outside the scope of the competition.

 You are not authorized to revert any VM’s to a previous snapshot or template, or create your own snapshots or templates.
 Doing so will result in a significant white team penalty.
 You may purchase this service from the white team during the competition, however (more information on that will be provided).
 The white team purchase will inform you of any penalties to your budget at the time of the request.